Earth Charter in Action. Powering a global movement.

 In Beijing, China, Stephanie B. Tansey, a longtime supporter of the Earth Charter, published the book “Recovery of the Heart, Dialogues with People Working towards a Sustainable Beijing.”
 This book introduces nine extraordinary Beijingners, both Chinese and American, their struggles, passions, and why Chinese wisdom and values are interconnected with a future, sustainable Beijing.
 Some of the Beijingers in this book have used the Earth Charter in their work.
 For example, Mac Fan was one of the founders of the New School of Collaborative Learning, in China.
 This school used the Earth Charter as a tool for intercultural dialogue.
 Mac Fan explains his experience with the Earth Charter in detail.

-The Taiwan Ecological Stewardship Association (TESA) has been very active since 2004 in promoting the Earth Charter within the youth and indigenous communities in Taiwan.
+The Taiwan Ecological Stewardship Association (TESA) has been very active since 2004 in promoting the Earth Charter within the youth and indigenous communities in Taiwan/Province of China.

 In July 2008, TESA started a network called Earth Charter Taiwan.
 Since its beginning, EC Taiwan has been very active, offering study groups, immersion Camps for youth, basic courses, and youth volunteer training.
 Also, TESA organized a series of Environmental Ethics Lectures, conducted by Dr. Holmes Rolston III, where the Earth Charter was discussed in depth during six weeks.
 TESA also published a four-volume publication called “TESA Series in Thought and Praxis of Environmental Ethics”, where the Earth Charter is featured.
 It is available only in Chinese.